cmendible/cmendible.github.io/content/posts/2021/2021-10-15-aks-container-insights-pod_resources-and-limits.md

 - kubernetes
 crosspost_to_medium: false
 date: "2021-10-15T10:00:00Z"
-description: 'AKS: Container Insights Pod Resources and Limits'
+description: 'AKS: Container Insights Pod Requests and Limits'
 images: ["/assets/img/posts/aks.png"]
 draft: false
-tags: ["pod", "resources", "limits"]
+tags: ["pod", "requests", "limits"]
-title: 'AKS: Container Insights Pod Resources and Limits'
+title: 'AKS: Container Insights Pod Requests and Limits'
 ---

-Today I'll show you how to use [Container Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/containers/container-insights-overview) and Azure Monitor to check your AKS cluster for pods without resources and limits.
+Today I'll show you how to use [Container Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/containers/container-insights-overview) and Azure Monitor to check your AKS cluster for pods without requests and limits.

 You'll need to use the following tables and fields: